bensonarts/json-to-php-models/README.md

 # JSON to PHP model classes
 A tool to generate PSR-2 compliant PHP model classes from JSON.
+This tool will recursively inspect JSON and generate corresponding classes complete with getters & setters.

+## Installation
+Clone this repository

+`composer install`

 ## Usage